-2 Smarter Balanced Assessments will be administered for the first time in the 2014-2015 academic year.
+7 Smarter Balanced Assessments will be administered for the first time in the 2014-15 academic year.
 These assessments are administered in Grades 3-8 and Grade 11.
-Contingent on approval of the waiver submitted to the U.S. Department of Education (USED) regarding the use of student test data in educator evaluation in 2014-2015, districts may not be required to link student test data to educator evaluation and support in 2014-2015 only.
-Additionally, due to the transition to the new state assessments, there will not be an SPI available for 2014-2015.
+Pending approval of the waiver submitted to the United States Department of Education (USED) the CSDE has requested continued flexibility, through at least the 2015-16 school year, regarding the requirement to incorporate the state test as a measure of student growth in educator evaluation.